-Agile methodologies focuses on iterations in which planning, design, implementation and testing occur in short periods of time.
+Agile methodologies focus on iterations in which planning, design, implementation and testing occur in short periods of time.
 Agile methodology allows planning to occur throughout the project lifecycle, thus allowing decisions to be reactive.
 In software development, bugs can be caught early and remediated before they grow to become bigger problems.
 The premise of this approach is to plan around the inevitable changes requested throughout as the product evolves.

 It’s not hard to see the differences in process between the two methodologies.

-Here’s the Waterfall process for generic project:
+Here’s the Waterfall process for a generic project:

 Here’s the Agile process for a generic project:

 When I first learned about Agile, I was hot to try it out.
 I was even lucky enough to work with someone who was a certified Scrum Master.
 I picked up the basics quickly, but I found that a pure Agile approach wasn’t working for most of the projects I was working on.
 Turns out, gantt charts are still helpful for things like planning out resources, milestones, and team notes.